-Founded in 1949 as the Cerebral Palsy Foundation and later becoming the Harry S. Truman Children’s Neurological Center, we now operate under the name TNC Community.
-We’re a non-profit dedicated to providing support and care for individuals with intellectual/developmental disabilities in homes like mine and yours nestled into neighborhoods across Missouri.
+Founded in 1949 as the Cerebral Palsy Foundation and later becoming the Harry S. Truman Children’s Neurological Center, we now operate as TNC Community.
+We’re a nonprofit dedicated to providing support and care for individuals with intellectual and developmental disabilities in safe, beautiful homes nestled in neighborhoods across Missouri’s Kansas City area.

-TNC Community is administered by an executive director under the guidance of a volunteer board of directors.
-We have been accredited by Commission on Accreditation of Rehabilitation Facilities (CARF) and are active members in Missouri Association of Rehabilitation Facilities (MARF).
-TNC Community is registered with GuideStar, a service of the Greater Kansas City Community Foundation which allows donors to view company profiles.
+TNC Community is led by an executive director/CEO under the guidance of a volunteer board of directors.
+We have consistently received the highest level of accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) and are active members in the Missouri Association of Rehabilitation Facilities (MARF).
+TNC Community is registered with GuideStar at platinum status.

-TNC Community receives partial funding from Developmental Disability Services of Jackson County – Eitas, Developmental Disabilities Resource Board of Clay County, United Way of Greater Kansas City, and the Missouri Department of Mental Health.
+TNC Community receives partial funding from Developmental Disability Services of Jackson County – Eitas, Developmental Disabilities Resource Board of Clay County, and the Missouri Department of Mental Health.
 We also rely on contributions from the community.

-Harry S. Truman Children’s Neurological Center dba TNC Community operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
+Harry S. Truman Children’s Neurological Center, dba TNC Community, operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
 Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with TNC Community.
-A complaint must be filed within 180 days after the date of the alleged discrimination.
+Complaint must be filed within 180 days after the date of the alleged discrimination.

 Contact Us for information on TNC Community’s civil rights program or call 816-373-5060.
-You may also file a complaint through our Contact Us form or in person or by mail through our administrative office at: 12404 E. US Highway 40, Independence, Missouri, 64055.
+Complaints can also be filed through the Contact Us form, in person, or by mail to our administrative office: 12404 E US 40 Hwy, Independence, MO 64055.

 If information is needed in another language, call 816-373-5060 or Contact Us.

-President Harry S. Truman was Once a Member of Our Board of Directors
+US President Harry S. Truman served as a member of our Board of Directors